prior-knowledge/bayestime/01/01c_elevator_repair.md

 "
 ```

+And compile it:

 ``` r
 model <- stan_model(model_code=model_code)
 ```

 ### Draw samples from the posterior

 Run inference on the data from your building.
+First build a list of data
+required by the Stan model (`N` and `y`).

 ``` r
 data <- list(